Malta marks 5 years since journalist killed, seeks justice

 Kevin Schembri Orland, The Associated Press

-The archbishop of the small Mediterranean island nation, Charles Scicluna, celebrated a morning Mass in the small Bidnija church near where Caruana Galizia lived.
-Sunday’s daylong commemoration also includes a silent gathering at the site of the bombing, an evening demonstration organized by civil society organizations calling for justice and a vigil at a makeshift memorial to her in front of Valletta’s law courts.
+Over 1,000 Maltese residents joined Caruana Galizia’s relatives, activists and the Maltese president of the European Parliament in a nighttime march and vigil at a makeshift memorial opposite Valletta’s law courts.
+Also on hand was the sister of Italy’s crusading anti-Mafia investigator, Giovanni Falcone, who was himself assassinated by the mob in a highway bombing in Sicily in 1992.

+The anniversary came just two days after two key suspects reversed course on the first day of their trial and pleaded guilty to carrying out the murder.
+But other cases are still pending in Maltese courts and both the government and opposition leaders have called for justice to be delivered.

-Caruana Galizia, who had written extensively on her website “Running Commentary” about suspected corruption in political and business circles in the EU nation, was killed Oct.
+Caruana Galizia had written extensively about suspected corruption in political and business circles in the EU nation, and was killed Oct.
 16, 2017, when a bomb placed under her car detonated as she was driving near her home.
 The murder shocked Europe and triggered angry protests in Malta.

 A 2021 public inquiry report found that the Maltese state “has to bear responsibility” for the murder because of the culture of impunity that emanated from the highest levels of government.
 But as recently as last month, the Council of Europe’s commissioner for human rights had decried the “lack of effective results in establishing accountability.”

-There are other court cases currently under way in Maltese courts relating to the murder.
+“Throughout her life, Daphne Caruana Galizia always followed one principle in her investigative stories: She always did what she was duty bound to do.
+Not what benefitted her.
+Not what was convenient.
+Not what was popular.
+But what was right,” the president of the EU Parliament, Roberta Metsola, told those at the vigil.

+The anniversary came two days after the trial opened for brothers George Degiorgio, 59, and Alfred Degiorgio, 57, the alleged hitmen who were accused of carrying out the bombing.
+After several hours of the hearing, they reversed their pleas and pled guilty and were sentenced to 40 years in prison apiece.
+The sentencing brought to three the number of people serving time, after Vincent Muscat pleaded guilty last year for his part in the murder and was sentenced to 15 years in prison.

 Yorgen Fenech, a top businessman with ties to the former government, is awaiting trial following his 2021 indictment for alleged complicity in the slaying and for conspiracy to commit murder.
-His arrest in 2019 sparked a series of mass protests in the country that culminated with Muscat’s resignation.
+His arrest in 2019 sparked a series of mass protests in the country that culminated with Prime Minister Joseph Muscat’s resignation.

 Fenech had entered not-guilty pleas to all charges in the pre-trial compilation of evidence.
 Two other men have been accused of supplying the bomb and are currently undergoing a pre-trial compilation of evidence.
 They have pleaded not guilty.